mehmeteyupoglu/pokedex/README.md

 - Optimum click principle is adopted for UX.
 The user does not have to move the mouse too much to do activities throught the page.
 - Instead of going to a different route, pokedex is available in a modal, which is much more performant.
 - The buttons are colored in line with pokemon anime's certain colors: `red`, `blue`, `gray`.
-- Only for `catch` button a green color is preffered to make a contrast with `pokedex` button and to help user think intuitively.
+- Only for `catch` button a green color is preffered to make a contrast with `pokedex` button and to help user think intuitively for the cath action.

 ## Get Started